 The following \Cref{epsilontooptimal} is a general result concerning shift invariant objectives.
 We use this result to lift $\eps$-optimal upper bounds to optimal upper bounds when the two bounds coincide.
 Note that its preconditions are different from those of \Cref{as-to-opt}.

-\begin{theorem}(\cite[Theorem 7]{KMST:Transient-arxiv}) Let $\mdp=\mdptuple$ be a countable MDP, and let $\formula$ be an event that is shift invariant in~$\mdp$.
-Suppose for every $s \in S$ there exist $\eps$-optimal MD strategies for~$\formula$.
-Then: \begin{enumerate} \item There exist uniform $\eps$-optimal MD strategies for~$\formula$. \item There exists a single MD strategy that is optimal from every state that has an optimal strategy. \end{enumerate} \end{theorem}
+\begin{theorem}(\cite[Theorem 7]{KMST:Transient-arxiv}) Let $\mdp=\mdptuple$ be a countable MDP, and let $\formula$ be an objective that is shift invariant in~$\mdp$.
+Suppose that for every $s \in S$ there exist $\eps$-optimal MD strategies for~$\formula$.
+Then: \begin{enumerate} \item There exist uniformly $\eps$-optimal MD strategies for~$\formula$. \item There exists an MD strategy that is optimal from every state that admits an optimal strategy. \end{enumerate} \end{theorem}

 \begin{remark} By and large, our results are stated in terms of $\eps$-optimal or optimal strategies from a given start state $s_0$.
-Since all of the objectives that we consider are shift invariant, it follows that \Cref{epsilontooptimal}.\ref{item:uniformeps} applies everywhere.
+Since all of the objectives that we consider are shift invariant, it follows that \Cref{epsilontooptimal} applies everywhere.
 It would be very repetitive to state a second theorem after every upper bound saying that \Cref{epsilontooptimal} applies and that therefore uniform strategies also exist.
 We choose therefore to save on repetitions by issuing the blanket statement that \Cref{epsilontooptimal} applies everywhere that you would expect and the relevant uniformity results hold despite not being explicitly stated. \end{remark}